Skip to content

 Photo from Mikhail Kalatozov's 'I Am Cuba" (1964).

 Like clockwork every four years, Americans are inundated with dire warnings that the wrong vote will plunge our nation into either the clutches of communism or the chokehold of fascism.
-Obviously, this is sheer nonsense—the closest most Americans have ever come to experiencing communism is Rocky IV.
+Obviously, this is sheer nonsense—the closest most Americans have ever been to communism is Rocky IV.
 But those curious about how such revolutions take root, or at least how they claim to, can experience Mikhail Kalatozov’s I Am Cuba (Soy Cuba).

 Celebrating its 60th anniversary, this stylized 1964 Soviet co-production offers an evocative glimpse into the revolutionary fervor that engulfed Cuba in the late 1950s, culminating in Fidel Castro’s rise to power and the longest-running dictatorship in the history of the Western hemisphere.
 The film unfolds through four vignettes, each exploring different facets of Cuban life under the regime of Fulgencio Batista, the cartoonish strongman who ruled Cuba from 1952 through the end of 1958.
 These loosely connected stories range from the decadence of Havana’s nightlife to the struggles of sugarcane farmers, weaving a rich tapestry of individual experiences during a time of social upheaval.
 Through this structure, I Am Cuba posits that class divisions and abuses—perpetrated by both fascistic state forces and wealthy landowners—fueled a Marxist uprising a mere 90 miles from U.S. shores.